claireloconnell/claireloconnell.github.io/_pages/research-overview.md

 <img src="https://github.com/claireloconnell/claireloconnell.github.io/assets/78130420/efa1dc8c-5da0-4190-adf7-e3f1c47f3ac0" alt="Risky">
 </figure>

 Sociality comes at a cost, and animals often have to compete with the same group members they affiliate with.
 For example, by associating with others, individuals are at an increased risk for disease transmission ([Weber et al., 2013](https://www.sciencedirect.com/science/article/pii/S0960982213011238?via%3Dihub)).
-Additionally, **initiating affiliation is inherently risky!** If affiliation is not welcomed or occurs too suddenly, individuals may receive aggression, and investing time and energy into others can be costly, even lethal ([Blumstein et al., 2013](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2017.1934)).
+Additionally, **initiating affiliation is inherently risky!** If affiliation is not welcomed or occurs too suddenly, individuals may receive aggression, and investing time and energy into others can be costly, even lethal ([Blumstein et al., 2018](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2017.1934)).

 <figure align="center">
 <img src="https://github.com/claireloconnell/claireloconnell.github.io/assets/78130420/7734cc2a-04e6-4998-9966-3dd44d4b2a92" alt="Costly affiliation examples">
 </figure>

 **Monk parakeets _constantly_ fight over perching spots, food, and nesting material.
-We record the winners and losers of these aggressive contests to quantify a dominance hierarchy that describes the relative fighting ability of group members.
+We record the winners and losers of these aggressive contests to quantify a dominance hierarchy that describes the relative fighting ability of group members.**

 Research from the Hobson Lab demonstrates that  monk parakeets' dominance rank is an outcome of past interactions and memory rather than based on individual characteristics, like relative size or badges of status ([van der Marel et al., 2023](https://academic.oup.com/beheco/article/34/3/457/7093242)).
 These results indicate that monk parakeets incorporate their previous experiences to inform future agonistic social decisions.

-Check out my lab mates, [Xavier Francis](https://scholar.google.com/citations?user=rvQ7c6YAAAAJ&hl=en) and [Dr. Annemarie van der Marel](https://avdmarel.wixsite.com/annemarievdmarel), for more information about monk parakeet aggression!**

 <figure align="center">
 <img src="https://github.com/claireloconnell/claireloconnell.github.io/assets/78130420/45aa3112-9f0a-4046-8c07-7e7cd712c775" alt="Monk aggression">
 </figure>
+Check out my lab mates, [Xavier Francis](https://scholar.google.com/citations?user=rvQ7c6YAAAAJ&hl=en) and [Dr. Annemarie van der Marel](https://avdmarel.wixsite.com/annemarievdmarel), for more information about monk parakeet aggression!

 **Group-living animals, like monk parakeets, need to navigate complex social environments!**